The continuum limit of the Poland-Scheraga DNA denaturation model: Abstract

 \section{Abstract}

-Using a field theory equivalent to a lattice version of the Poland-Scheraga (PS) model, the phase diagram for a long DNA molecule is derived in closed form.
-A one-loop renormalization group calculation for the generalized PS model with excluded volume interactions shows that there are two stable fixed points.
-At both fixed points, the excluded volume effect plays a role.
-At the fixed point reached when the original excluded volume effect is weak, the phase transition is continuous.
+Using a field theory equivalent to a lattice version of the Poland-Scheraga model, the phase diagram for a long DNA molecule is derived in closed form.

+For the generalized model with excluded-volume interactions a one-loop renormalization group calculation shows that there are two stable fixed points.
+At both fixed points, the excluded-volume effect plays a role.
+At the fixed point reached when the original excluded-volume effect is weak, the phase transition is continuous.
 At the other fixed point, the phase transition is first order.